-Co-Parenting Therapy If you and your child's other parent or guardian are struggling to agree on issues related to parenting, Co=Parenting Therapy might be able to help.
+If you and your child's other parent or guardian are struggling to agree on issues related to parenting, Co=Parenting or Parallel Parenting Therapy might be able to help.

-Sometimes, Co-Parenting Therapy is ordered by the Court.
+Sometimes, this type of therapy is ordered by the Court.
 This may happen in cases of high conflict divorce or long -standing disagreements related to custody, visitation, and/or time share.
 Please note that in cases of Court ordered Therapy, confidentiality may be limited- meaning the Therapist may be required to submit a report on participation and progress.

 - addressing underlying issues ("the backstory") - helping each parent or guardian feel heard - creating an environment where the parents or guardians work together for the best interest of the child - preserving the child's relationships with all safe adults - facilitating the safe exchange of information about the child - learning effective, positive techniques to manage strong emotions and cooperate on specific goals